Dynatrace-India/docs/docs/apps/sup.md

 </script>

 # Getting Started with Single URL Plugin
+{: .no_toc .text-delta }
-Please visit Single URL Plugin 2.0 Changes to see what's new in 2.0 version of the plugin.
+Please visit Single URL Plugin 2.0 Changes to see what's new in [2.0 version of the plugin](https://dt-transform.com/docs/apps/single_url_plugin/v2).

 ## Table of contents
 {: .no_toc .text-delta }